 This type of liar enjoys pushing your buttons.
-They lie for the fun of it or for the sake of entertainment.
+They lie for the fun of it – for the sake of entertainment.
 It makes them feel powerful and in control.
 The people they lie to are their pawns.
 They often desire an audience.

 While the intentional liar is similar to the pathological liar in some ways, they differ in that they’re fully aware of their untruths.
-The intentional liar is the high school quarterback who asks the least popular girl to prom… and then tells her it was just a joke – in front of all his friends.
+The intentional liar is the high school quarterback who asks the least popular girl to prom… and then tells her it was just a prank – in front of all his friends.

 Sometimes, the intentional liar poses as a jokester, but they’re malicious and cruel.

 They fib to get a reaction and then say (in a mean-spirited way), “I was just f—ing with you!”
 Sometimes, the intentional liar poses as a jokester, but they’re malicious and cruel.
 The only reason they’re not ranked higher than the pathological liar is that by possessing awareness, they at least have the capacity to change.

 They lie to get what they want.
 They have an end goal and will do or say whatever it takes to achieve it.

 They often use flattery or say what they think you want to hear in order to get a promotion, make a sale, get elected… or get in your pants.